 I also loved this year’s Fit and Maps redesigns, which made both those apps much more helpful.
 And at I/O, Google showed off an upcoming AR feature that will make getting directions easier.
 You could just hold up your phone and it will show an onscreen arrow toward the real-life direction you should go.
 Just think how much easier that will make navigating to that obscure bar your date picked — you won’t have to wonder which street you’re on or whether you’re facing east.
 This feature isn’t live yet, but based on the demo and Google’s track record of delivering seriously smart software, this could be a game changer.

-On other Google devices like the Pixel Slate, for example, software is also the biggest selling point.
-The company tweaked Chrome OS to be touch-friendly in tablet mode while remaining powerful and great for multitasking in desktop mode.
+Data Entry Services.
+Data entry activities must frequently be expedited because the recorded data is required for critical business operations The company tweaked Chrome OS to be touch-friendly in tablet mode while remaining powerful and great for multitasking in desktop mode.
 Sadly, though, and almost ironically, buggy software is what kept the Pixel Slate from being a great tablet for work and play.

 Google’s software isn’t perfect.
 The Android 9 Pie rollout this year was plagued with bugs, and many new Pixel 3 owners complained of issues like photos not saving or the camera not working.
 And while the redesign of Wear OS did make the smartwatch software feel less like Android repurposed for a wearable, it’s still limited compared to Apple’s WatchOS.